argyle-systems/argyle-link-react-native/UPGRADING.md

 5. Make any necessary changes as a result of the upgrade.

 ---
+# Migrating to Link 4

+f you're using a previous version of Link and would like to migrate to the new version, please update the changed configuration parameters and then follow the usual [React Native Link SDK version upgrade instruction](#upgrade-to-a-new-sdk-version) defined above.

 ## Migrating from Link 3
 ### Updated configuration attribute